-Within the A-1, R-1 and R-2 Districts, the Planning Commission may authorize by special use, one (1) accessory building as a temporary dwelling for a physically handicapped or an elderly and health impaired immediate family member or members under the following conditions:
+Within the A-1, R-1 and R-2 Districts, the Planning Commission may authorize by special use, one (1) temporary dwelling within a mobile home for a physically handicapped or an elderly and health impaired immediate family member or members under the following conditions:

-A. The building must be at least seven hundred and twenty (720) square feet at the time of construction or manufacture

-B. The non-transferable permit must be renewed annually by the Zoning Administrator at a fee commensurate with the current fee for zoning permits

-C. The renewal permit shall include evidence that the terms of the Ordinance are being met.

-D. Time limits and conditions, if applied, shall be determined by the Planning Commission.
+- A. The mobile home must be at least seven hundred and twenty (720) square feet. - B. The non-transferable permit must be renewed annually by the Zoning Administrator at a fee commensurate with the current fee for zoning permits - C. The renewal permit shall include evidence that the terms of the Ordinance are being met. - D. Time limits and conditions, if applied, shall be determined by the Planning Commission. - E. The mobile home must be equipped with an ADA approved access.

-E. Removal of the dwelling shall be accomplished within sixty (60) days of the expiration of the permit.
+Removal of the dwelling shall be accomplished within sixty (60) days of the expiration of the permit.
 Expiration shall occur when the time limit is met or when the circumstances of the occupants change so as to no longer require temporary housing.